MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 ## Display processes and threads

-In this section, display information about the process and threads running in kernel mode.
+In this section, display information about the processes and threads running in kernel mode.

 ### Processes